Shopping for Commercial Space? Here Are 13 Types of Retail Properties

 A theme or festival center is a piece of CRE that’s strictly leisure, tourist, or retail with the caveat that it has stores under the umbrella of a single theme.
 They’re generally only in very urban areas near historic districts, entertainment centers, and amusement parks.
 A specific type of entertainment such as an aquarium or a zoo might serve as the anchor for this CRE.
 This type is generally 80,000 to 250,000 square feet and draws an audience from a large radius of 25 to 75 miles.

+What’s an example of a theme retail center?
 The Universal Studios’ CityWalk, open to the public, is an example of a theme retail center, which are often near destination attractions like theme parks and sports arenas.

 13. Office/Industrial Conversion